You can create metadata to describe most items in ArcGIS Pro.

 - What legal matter must be included in the metadata?

-- Will you publish items to ArcGIS Online or your organization's portal?
+- Will you publish items to ArcGIS Online or an ArcGIS Enterprise portal?
 Information required on publication may be considered optional for a metadata standard.

 - Will you publish metadata to a separate metadata catalog or website?
 If so, does that catalog or site have requirements?
 Is specific content required to support searches on that catalog or site?